-In line with our general view on the banking sector, SGKB has a low exposure to environmental risks (see our Environmental risks heat map4 for further information).
+In line with our general view on the banking sector, SGKB has a low exposure to environmental risks (see our Environmental risks heat map3 for further information).

-For social risks, we also place SGKB in line with our general view for the banking sector, which indicates a moderate exposure (see our Social risk heat map5).
-This includes considerations in relation to the rapid and widening spread of the coronavirus outbreak, given the substantial implications for public health and safety and deteriorating global economic outlook, creating a severe and extensive credit shock across many sectors, regions and markets.
+For social risks, we also place SGKB in line with our general view for the banking sector, which indicates a moderate exposure (see our Social risk heat map4).
+This includes considerations in relation to the coronavirus outbreak, given the substantial implications for public health and safety and the severe and extensive credit shock the pandemic has caused across many sectors, regions and markets.

 Governance is highly relevant for SGKB, as it is to all participants in the banking industry.
-Governance risks are largely internal, rather than externally driven, and for SGKB, we do not have any particular governance concern6.
+Governance risks are largely internal, rather than externally driven, and for SGKB, we do not have any particular governance concern5.
 Nonetheless, corporate governance remains a key credit consideration and requires ongoing monitoring.